Levi-Opunga/Levi-Opunga/README.md

 >> - Shellscript
 >> - Kotlin
 >>
-I’m currently learning Go and Rust
+I’m currently learning
+>> Go
+>> Rust

-I’m looking to collaborate on ...
+I’m looking to woriking on Android and Web Projects
-- 📫 How to reach me ...

 <!---
 Levi-Opunga/Levi-Opunga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.